 The region has arguably long been associated with large volumes of easy-drinking rose (produced to appease sun-seeking visitors), but this is changing for the better.
 Many small properties are vinifying smaller quantities of rose wines with real flair and style, and the quality has never been higher.
 However, while rose remains the mainstay of wine production in Provence, exciting reds and some very well made whites have emerged in recent years.

 East of this large appellation, we find the tiny area of Palette, with just over 40 hectares under vine for both red and white wines.
-Two established producers dominate the viticulture scene, Chateau Cremade, and Chateau Simone, an estate of real quality and distinction.
-An extensive number of varieties are planted, while increasing replanting is concentrated on Syrah, Grenache, and Mourvedre.
+Two established producers dominate the viticulture scene, Chateau Cremade and Chateau Simone, an estate of real quality and distinction.
+An extensive number of varieties are planted while increasing replanting is concentrated on Syrah, Grenache, and Mourvedre.
 The hot, dry climate suits these varieties perfectly.

-The two coastal appellations of Cassis and Bandol between Marseilles and Toulon are reliable sources of red, white, and rose.
+The two coastal appellations of Cassis and Bandol between Marseille and Toulon are reliable sources of red, white, and rose.
 In Cassis, look out for the white wines – the best have a lovely finesse and are unique in France.
-While the whites and roses from Bandol are good, it is the reds you should really get excited about.
+While the whites and roses from Bandol are good, it is the reds you should get excited about.
 Provence is undoubtedly famous for Bandol, in addition to its rose wines.
 Newcomers to Bandol are in for a treat as it is a wine of great fire and spice with a concentration and driving vigor like no other.
 The appellation is situated in the foothills just inland from the port of Bandol in a spectacular, natural coastal amphitheater.
 The vineyards, many of them over 40 years old, stretch from the town of La Ciotat in the east to Sanary-sur-Mer in the west and enjoy a unique, warm, and dry maritime climate.
 The terroir is surprisingly varied, and the resulting wine style differs enormously, depending on the soils and local conditions.
 Gravel and clay soils suit the Mourvedre variety perfectly, producing rich, spicy, and age-worthy wines.
 Established Bandol leaders Domaine Tempier and Chateau Pibarnon are now being joined by a new wave of small, high-quality growers.
-This is possibly the most exciting area to follow in Provence, although we must remember that these wines need and deserve time, often for up to a decade.
+This is possibly the most exciting area to follow in Provence, although we must remember that these wines need time, often for up to a decade.